rjacorreia/JH_Cleaning_Project/README.md

 **Step 8** - Calculate the tidy data set by using ddply. (requires plyr package)

+**Important note:** If the script run_analysis.R throws an error, it might be due to not having the plyr package installed and you should perform

+	> install.packages(plyr)

 **Step 9** - Export the tidy data set to a text file named tidy_data_set.txt

 #codeBook.md